CLL - Episode 1

 Lymphocytosis: a higher-than-normal amount of lymphocytes in the body

-Phase I study: tests an experimental treatment on a small group of often healthy people
+Phase 1: trial that tests an experimental treatment on a small group of often healthy people to judge its safety and side effects and to find the correct drug dosage

-Phase III study: gathers more information about safety and effectiveness, studying different populations and different dosages, using the drug in combination with other drugs
+Phase 3: trial that gathers more information about safety and effectiveness, studies different populations and different dosages and examines use of the drug in combination with other drugs

-Phase IV study: usually occurs after FDA approval of the treatment; monitors safety and effectiveness in large, diverse populations; and collects information on long-term side effects.
+Phase 4: trial that occurs after FDA approval; monitors safety and effectiveness in large, diverse populations; and collects information on long-term side effects

 PI3K inhibitor: a targeted therapy that works by blocking a specific protein in B cells, called PI3K delta, that contributes to CLL and SLL growth.
 PI3K inhibitors may delay or prevent the growth of leukemia cells